TubercularOx/darkhaunter/occultism.md

 > [Bugbears] mostly get name-dropped to bolster an appealing but ultimately specious pan-goblinoid narrative that probably arose to elide historic sectarian divisions between goblins and hobgoblins... is a thing I totally overheard some guy say.

 I want to believe the Monster in the Dark is repeating something it overheard, exactly as it claims, but without knowing who said it or what their expertise was I don't want to rely on it.
-If the story concludes without further clarification, I may present this more assertively as one of the best remaining interpretations, but for now, I'm trying to offer an explanation that fits within existing game mechanics.
+If the story concludes without further clarification, I may present this more assertively as one of the best remaining interpretations, but for now, I'm just trying to offer an explanation that fits within existing game mechanics.

+#### Impetus

 First, it's important to note that the rules for recognizing monsters do not exist in d20 Call of Cthulhu.
 The DM is never compelled to tell you what a monster is or how it works.
 However, the *Detect Life* spell offers an alternative: